Noise Insulation Program

 Noise Insulation Process

 The noise insulation process will follow a systematic approach to ensure Program effectiveness.
 The process involves evaluation of the noise and applicant’s data, selection of the noise insulation materials, and implementation.
 Community engagement will be maintained throughout the process.
-As part of this program, prioritization will be given to households meeting specific criteria (please see below for further information on prioritization).
+As part of this program, prioritization will be given to households meeting specific criteria.
 The below steps outline the process:

-ALA highly values community involvement and will engage residents throughout the process.
-Residents will be informed through official channels, such as alaport.com and local Akimat websites and program WhatsApp chat.
-Local authorities will play a significant role in notifying residents.
+ALA values public participation and will involve residents throughout the process.
+Local residents will be informed through information sheets distributed by airport staff, the airport's official website (alaport.com), and via WhatsApp chat with an airport employee.
+Local akimats will play an important role in notifying residents.

 Application Process